 COMPOSTING

 Composting is one of the most popular methods of recycling organic waste [14].
 Composting is the biological breakdown of heterogeneous solid organic materials under regulated moist, self-heating, and aerobic conditions to produce a stable substance suitable for use as organic fertiliser [15].
 Compost is defined as the end product of biological decomposition of organic substrates under thermophilic conditions (temperatures above 50°C), which kill pathogens and plant seeds [16] or by the use of organisms such as earthworms (vermicompost), which convert raw or partially decomposed organic material into compost [17].
-Compost can be prepared from various feedstock and is rich in nutrients (Table 1)
+Compost can be prepared from various feedstock and is rich in nutrients (Table 1).

 Table 1.
 Nutrient content in composts prepared from various organic material